vmware/vcf-security-and-compliance-guidelines/features-capabilities/encryption/vm-encryption/README.md

 ### What is a safe way to delete a key provider?
 All environments are different, but here are some general thoughts:

-Audit the environment to ensure that no VMs are using the key provider before deleting it.
+Audit the environment to verify that no VMs are using the key provider before deleting it.
 You can do this with PowerCLI, see the Code Samples section above.
-You could also do a shallow rekey of all VMs, ESX keys, and vSAN datastores to ensure they are on the key provider you expect (this also causes a key rotation, which is often a good thing).
+You could also do a shallow rekey of all VMs, ESX keys, and vSAN datastores so they are on the key provider you expect (this also causes a key rotation, which is often a good thing).

-Audit the environment to ensure that no storage-level or array snapshots may require the key provider if the snapshot is restored.
+Audit the environment to verify that no storage-level or array snapshots may require the key provider if the snapshot is restored.

-If you are using Native Key Provider, ensure you have a backup of the Native Key Provider instance before deleting it, so that you can restore it if needed.
+If you are using Native Key Provider, make sure you have a backup of the Native Key Provider instance before deleting it, so that you can restore it if needed.

 If you are using a Standard Key Provider, remove the key provider but do not delete the data on the KMS.